crosswordnexus/html5-crossword-solver/tournament/TECHNICAL_DETAILS.md

 - **Base Points:** 10 points per correct word (Across + Down).
 - **Completion Bonus:** A flat bonus for finishing the grid perfectly.
 - **Time Bonus:** `(TargetTime - ElapsedSeconds) * BonusMultiplier`.
-  - *Condition:* Only awarded if the grid is 100% correct.
+  - *Condition:* Awarded if the solver's accuracy (correct words / total words) meets or exceeds the configured minimum accuracy percentage (default is 50%).
 - **Overtime Penalty:** Deductions applied if the solver exceeds the `TargetTime`.

 Settings are managed in `tournament_config/scoring`.